emax-77/Flask-React-basic-setup/README.md

 # How to Create a React + Flask Project with Vite

-***These setting are for Windows and VS Code and I suppose the React is already installed on your computer.***
+***These settings are for Windows and VS Code and I suppose React is already installed on your computer.***
-***It is not necessary to clone, just follow the instructions and on the end all will be set.***
+***It is unnecessary to clone, follow the instructions and all will be set on the end.***

-## 1. Create folder name "REACT_FLASK" and run following commnads:
+## 1. Create folder name "REACT_FLASK" and run the following commands:
 inside of this folder:

 - npx create-vite
-    - select name: client, select framwerok: React, select language: JavaScript
+    - select name: client, select framework: React, select language: JavaScript
-    - above command will also create sub-folder "client"
+    - the above command will also create a sub-folder "client"
 - cd client
 - npm install

 ## 2. Create sub-folder "server" (in REACT_FLASK folder)
 - cd server
-- create virtual envirmonemt and activate it:
+- create a virtual environment and activate it:
     - python -m venv venv
     - venv\Scripts\activate
 - pip install Flask
 - pip install Flask-CORS

-## 3. Create file "main.py" in server (Flask) folder:
+## 3. Create file "main.py" in the server (Flask) folder:
 ```
 from flask import Flask, jsonify
 from  flask_cors import CORS